gbisaga/devops/aws-devops-cloudformation-basic.md

 - Use !Ref (or Fn::Ref) to reference a parameter (!Ref also references name/YAML key of resources)
 - Also pseudo-parameters built into CloudFormation - predefined AWS::AccountId, AWS::Region, etc.

-Resources
+### Resources
 - Key, 100s of types, AWS::ProductName::Type e.g. AWS::CodeDeploy::Application
 - AWS resource type reference documentation - each key specifies if it requires Replacement, e.g. change of AZ requires Replacement
 - All under Resources block, each has a (1) YAML key (the name) (2) the type (3) properties
 - CANNOT have dynamic number of resources - everything declared, no code generation.
 CDK
 - Not every resource supported, but most are

-Mappings
+### Mappings
 - Fixed, hardcoding variables (dev/prod, regions vs AMIsm etc.) - very low-level
 - Typical two level region + type
-- Use variables when values are really user-specific
+  - Use variables when values are really user-specific or not region specific
+  - Often better to use SSM parameter store, generate automated in pipelines
 - !FindInMap [mapname, top leve key, second level key] (the brackets are literal) or Fn::FindInMap

-Outputs
+### Outputs
 - Optional outputs to view
   - If you EXPORT them they're available in other templates - these are a flat namespace across the entire account/region!
   - KEY IDEA: lets each person develop templates according to their own expertise
   - Cannot delete stack if outputs used somewhere else
 - !ImportValue exportedValueName

-Conditions:
+### Conditions:
 - Create resources or not; example
     Conditions:
         CreateProdResources: !Equals [ !Ref EntType, prod ]
 - Logical functions you can compose: AND, OR, NOT
 - Apply using `Condition: CreateProdResources` in a resource definition

-Intrinsic functions - KEY IDEA - MUST KNOW FOR EXAM
+### Intrinsic functions - KEY IDEA - MUST KNOW FOR EXAM
 - Can only use in certain parts of template: resource, output, metadata, update policy; or use conditionally (???)
 - `Fn::Ref` - reference a parameter or physical ID of an underlying resource (i-3423ad98f)
 - `Fn::GetAtt` - get any of the attributes of a resource, not just its physical id - e.g. AvailabilityZone, PrivateIP